Configuration

 Tooltip

-The tooltip element is enabled by default for both the regions and markers and you can disable it by setting showTooltip to false.
+The tooltip is enabled by default for both regions and markers, to disable it, set the showTooltip

 const map = new jsVectorMap({